Back to blog

 Affiliate programs use several commission structures depending on the business model and goals:

 Earning potential varies widely based on the niche, commission rates, and the affiliate's audience size.
-Here are some key data points:
+Key data points:

-- The global affiliate marketing market is valued at 37.3 billion dollars in 2025 (Influencer Marketing Hub).
+• The global affiliate marketing market is valued at $37.3B in 2025 (Influencer Marketing Hub).

-- The average return on investment for affiliate marketing is 12:1, meaning businesses earn 12 dollars for every dollar spent (Marketing LTB).
+• Average ROI for affiliate marketing is 12:1, meaning businesses earn $12 for every $1 spent (Marketing LTB).

-- SaaS affiliate commissions typically range from 20 to 70 percent of the subscription value, with many programs offering recurring payouts.
+• SaaS affiliate commissions typically range from 20% to 70% of the subscription value, with many programs offering recurring payouts.

-For businesses, affiliate marketing drives approximately 16 percent of all online orders in the United States, making it a significant revenue channel alongside paid search and email marketing.
+For businesses, affiliate marketing drives approximately 16% of all online orders in the United States, making it a significant revenue channel alongside paid search and email marketing.

 What makes a good affiliate marketing platform?

 Whether you are launching a program or joining one as an affiliate, the platform you choose matters.
-Here is what to look for:
+What to look for:

 Is affiliate marketing worth it in 2025?